CentraleNantesRobotics/ecn_install/README.md

   - `update.py -u arpro` will only update arpro
   - `update.py -a` will install all depdencies for all labs (Robotics major / M1 CORO-IMARO / M2 CORO-IMARO)

+In the lab dependencies, system-wide overlays are installed at `/opt/local_ws/ros1` and `/opt/local_ws/ros2`.
+They should be sourced in your `.bashrc` if you use this system on a native Ubuntu OS.